 What they said: The 14 players to work for Mourinho and Guardiola

-Nathan Ake and Pierre-Emile Hojberg have become the 13th and 14th players to work for both Jose Mourinho and Pep Guardiola.
+Nathan Ake and Pierre-Emile Hojberg have become the 13th and 14th players to work under both Jose Mourinho and Pep Guardiola.
 Here’s what they’ve all had to say about the now Tottenham and Manchester City managers…

 There’s no single recipe for success in football.
 Different management styles suit different players.
 Paternal motivators, ego wranglers, fear merchants, orchestral conductors ‒ they all have their place.

 As much as any moment of skill, it’s the game of chess in the technical area that makes football compelling.
 Sometimes styles clash and it spills over into something altogether more personal.